 32 Need I add anything more?
 Time would fail me if I attempted to relate the stories of Gideon, Barak, Samson, and Jephthah, and those of David, Samuel, and the prophets.

-33 By their faith they subdued kingdoms, ruled righteously, gained the fulfillment of God's promises, shut the mouths of lions, 34 quelled the fury of the flames, escaped the edge of the sword, found strength in the hour of weakness, displayed their prowess in war, and routed hostile armies.
+33 By their faith they subdued kingdoms, ruled righteously, gained the fulfilment of God's promises, shut the mouths of lions,

+34 quelled the fury of the flames, escaped the edge of the sword, found strength in the hour of weakness, displayed their prowess in war, and routed hostile armies.

 35 Women received back their dead raised to life.
 Some were tortured on the wheel, and refused release in order that they might rise to a better life.

 36 Others had to face taunts and blows, and even chains and imprisonment.

-37 They were stoned to death, they were tortured, they were swan asunder, they were put to the sword; they wandered about clothed in the skins of sheep or goats, destitute, persecuted, ill-used - 38 people of whom the world was not worthy - roaming in lonely places, and on the mountains, and in or ot obtain the final fulfillment of God's promise; 40 since God had in view some better thing for us, so that they would only reach perfection together with us.
+37 They were stoned to death, they were tortured, they were swan as under, they were put to the sword; they wandered about clothed in the skins of sheep or goats, destitute, persecuted, ill-used -

+38 people of whom the world was not worthy - roaming in lonely places, and on the mountains, and in caves and holes in the ground.

+39 Yet, though they all won renown by their faith, they did not obtain the final fulfilment of God's promise;

+40 since God had in view some better thing for us, so that they would only reach perfection together with us.

-1Seeing, therefore, that there is on every side of us such a throng of witnesses, let us also lay aside everything that hinders us, and the sin that clings about us, and run with patient endurance the race that lies before us, 2 our eyes fixed on Jesus, the leader and perfect example of our faith, who, for the joy that lay before him, endured the cross, heedless of its shame, and now 'has taken his seat at the right hand' of the throne of God.
-3 Weigh well the example of him who had to endure such opposition from 'people who were sinning against themselves,' so that you should not grow weary or faint-hearted.
-4 You have not yet, in your struggle with sin, resisted to the death; 5 and you have forgotten the encouraging words which are addressed to you as God's children - do not despond when he rebukes you;
+1 Seeing, therefore, that there is on every side of us such a throng of witnesses, let us also lay aside everything that hinders us, and the sin that clings about us, and run with patient endurance the race that lies before us,

+2 our eyes fixed on Jesus, the leader and perfect example of our faith, who, for the joy that lay before him, endured the cross, heedless of its shame, and now "has taken his seat at the right hand" of the throne of God.

+3 Weigh well the example of him who had to endure such opposition from "people who were sinning against themselves," so that you should not grow weary or faint-hearted.

+4You have not yet, in your struggle with sin, resisted to the death;

+$^{\rm 5}$ and you have forgotten the encouraging words which are addressed to you as God's children - do not despond when he rebukes you;

-'My child, think not lightly of the Lord's discipline,
+"My child, think not lightly of the Lord's discipline,